TimOliver/TOGridView/README.md

 Reasons for this include:

   * UICollectionView is iOS 6 exclusive.
 Since I want iComics to support the first gen iPad (Which only goes up to iOS 5), it's not an option.
-  * All of the other collection view classes are desinged to be as flexible as possible, which also means they're very complex, with huge learning curves.
-I'm creating this class only with iComics' design requirements in mind.
+  * All of the other collection view classes are designed to be as flexible as possible, which also means they're very complex, with huge learning curves.
+I'm creating this class only with iComics' design requirements in mind, with the idea that it can be streamlined and optimised much more easily than those larger classes.
   * I have not seen a SINGLE class (UICollectionView included) that elegantly animates interface orientation changes at 60FPS on all iOS devices.
 I plan to fix this. :D

 ## Features